jaithunshifaya/jaithunshifaya/README.md

 ### 🚑 HealthPulse – Doctor Appointment App
 An Android app for booking doctor appointments, viewing profiles, and managing notifications.
-> Built with Java, Firebase, Android Studio
+> Built with Java/kotlin, Firebase, Android Studio

 ### 📈 Stock Price Prediction
 A machine learning-based visualization of stock trends using Python and predictive modeling.